 It was a miraculous, truly unforgettable night!

 Next in this series-specifics on photographic parameters and techniques, we employed for shooting the Northern Lights.
+Part 2 of this article can be accessed here:

 Latest posts by Marie Tartar (see all)